 As Facebook ads become more prevalent among advertisers of all sizes, so too does the focus on the channel’s proprietary health metric, Relevance Score.
 Today I’ll dive into Facebook’s Relevance Score, addressing what it is, how it’s calculated, and, most important, what you can do to improve your ads’ performance.

 Relevance Score is Facebook’s measure of the quality and engagement level of your ads.
 Your Relevance Score is important because it determines both your cost per click on Facebook and how frequently Facebook shows your ad.
 It’s their way of telling you one of two things: either “hey, your ad kicks ass” or “get outta here with that junk.”

-Like the AdWords Quality Score, Relevance Score exists at the base unit of your Facebook account structure (in AdWords, that’s the keyword level; in Facebook, the ad) and is presented as a number between 1 and 10.
+Like the Google Ads Quality Score, Relevance Score exists at the base unit of your Facebook account structure (in Google Ads, that’s the keyword level; in Facebook, the ad) and is presented as a number between 1 and 10.

 A Relevance Score of 1 is bad.
 It means that your ad barely pertains to your audience and in order for Facebook to continue to serve it, you’re going to have to pay a premium.